Does this situation sound familiar to you?

 1. Increase the Amount of Energy (aka Calories!)
 Going In

-According to the American College of Sports Medicine (ACSM), “energy availability is the cornerstone on which the other 2 components of the triad rest.
-Without correction of this key component, full recovery from the female athlete triad is not possible”.
-(8, 9) In fact, recently the International Olympic Committee (IOC) even proposed changing the name of the female athlete triad to “relative energy deficiency in sport” in order to represent the need to increase calories and address health issues affected by low energy availability!
-(10)
+According to the American College of Sports Medicine, “energy availability is the cornerstone on which the other 2 components of the triad rest.
+Without correction of this key component, full recovery from the female athlete triad is not possible.”
+In fact, the International Olympic Committee even proposed changing the name of the female athlete triad to “relative energy deficiency in sport” in order to represent the need to increase calories and address health issues affected by low energy availability!

-Even in women who don’t consider themselves “athletes” or excessive exercisers, changing their eating habits and dieting can cause their periods to change or even stop, energy levels to plummet, moods to change and so on.
+Even in women who don’t consider themselves “athletes” or excessive exercisers, changing their eating habits and dieting can cause their periods to change or even stop, energy levels to plummet, moods to change, and so on.
 Chronically running low on calories can also have effects like slowing the metabolic rate, lowering immunity, inhibiting normal protein synthesis, and damaging cardiovascular and psychological health.
-Following low-calorie diets and bring prone to disordered eating can cause dehydration, muscle fatigue and weakness, an erratic heartbeat, kidney damage, and other serious conditions.

 2. Slow Down the Amount of Energy Going Out (aka Too Much Exercise!)

-Many women with FAT need to drastically cut back on exercise in order to resolve their underlying issues — some even needing to quit all together for a while, plain and simple.
+Many women with female athlete triad need to drastically cut back on exercise in order to resolve their underlying issues — some even needing to quit all together for a while, plain and simple.
 While it might sound scary, unnecessary or too drastic, giving your body enough fuel and rest is key to fixing hormones.